openlibraryenvironment/platform-rs/INSTALL.md

 # Installation instructions for ReShare 1.18

 ## Front end
-Front end modules are described in package.json.
-Modules specific to reshare are scoped wiht the "projectreshare" scope, and can be run alongside a FOLIO platform.
+Front-end modules are described in package.json.
+Modules specific to reshare are scoped with the "projectreshare" scope and can be run alongside a FOLIO platform.

 Install dependencies:
 ```